 Set Up Dog Training Sessions

 Success is usually attained in small steps.
-Training sessions with your dog should last 10 to 15 minutes, 2 to 3 times per day.
+Training sessions with your dog should last 10 to 15 minutes, two to three times per day.
 This is especially true for puppies because of their very short attention spans.
 Longer sessions can cause even an adult dog to become bored.
 Start by teaching basic commands.
 Try to stick with one action per training session so your dog does not get confused.
 Often, the sit command will be one of the easiest for your dog to learn first.
 Next, you can train your dog to lie down.
 At the same time, work on teaching your dog to stay.
 In addition, your dog should be trained to come when called as soon as possible.
 This is one of the most important fundamental commands.
 Once your dog has mastered these dog obedience basics, you can move on to fun tricks and advanced commands.

 Troubleshooting During Obedience Training